Our World (1967 TV program): Planning

-It took ten months and ten thousand technicians, producers and performers to bring everything together.
+It took 10 months and 10,000 technicians, producers and performers to bring everything together.
 The ground rules included that no politicians or heads of state could participate in the broadcast.
-In addition, everything had to be "live", so no use of videotape or film was permitted, all participants had to have full knowledge of what was going to be included and the sole reason for including an item would be program balance, not geographical or political concerns.
+In addition, everything had to be live, so no use of videotape or film was permitted.
+All participants had to have full knowledge of what was going to be included and the sole reason for including an item would be program balance, not geographical or political concerns.

-In the dress rehearsal conducted the day before broadcast, the head of the production noticed that, in violation of one of the ground rules, the Mexican broadcaster had pre-recorded their main segment – which included singers, dancers and a flock of white doves taking off right on cue – and attempted to pass it off as live.
-As getting it together again for the actual broadcast was impossible, it was decided to show them – live – watching their taped performance on monitors.
+In the dress rehearsal, conducted the day before broadcast, the head of the production noticed that in violation of one of the ground rules, the Mexican broadcaster had pre-recorded their main segment.
+They included singers, dancers and a flock of white doves taking off right on cue and attempted to pass it off as live.
+Replicating that scene for the actual broadcast was impossible.
+So, it was decided to show some of the performers watching their taped performance live on monitors.

 Participants

-Fourteen national broadcasters participated in the program, which was transmitted live to twenty-four countries, with an estimated audience between 400 and 700 million people.
-Eighteen national broadcasters were intended to participate, but those of the Eastern Bloc countries – Czechoslovakia, East Germany, Hungary, Poland and the Soviet Union –, pulled out four days before the broadcast in protest of the Western nations' response to the Six-Day War.
+Fourteen national broadcasters participated in the program, which was transmitted live to 24 countries, with an estimated audience between 400 and 700 million people.
+Eighteen national broadcasters were intended to participate, but those of the Eastern Bloc countries – Czechoslovakia, East Germany, Hungary, Poland and the Soviet Union – pulled out four days before the broadcast in protest of the Western nations' response to the Six-Day War.
 Due to this withdrawal, a request was made to the Danish broadcaster, which was not originally a participant, for a contribution.

 Broadcast

 Each broadcaster had an explanatory pre-transmission introduction from their studios to their viewers – such as the introduction by Cliff Michelmore at BBC's TC5 studio in London for BBC1, the one by James Dibble at ABC's studio 23 in Sydney for ABC-TV and the interview to philosopher Marshall McLuhan at the television control room in Toronto for CBC Television – just before connecting to the live master feed from London at 7:00 p.m.
 GMT.

 The program was divided into six sections: the Opening, This Moment's World, The Crowded World, Aspiration to Physical Excellence, Aspiration to Artistic Excellence and The World Beyond.
 These sections were divided into live segments provided by the participating broadcasters.
-Just before The Crowded World section, another section was scheduled – The Hungry World –, but due to the withdrawal of the Eastern Bloc countries' segments, that section was eventually removed and its remaining segments were incorporated into The Crowded World section.
+Just before The Crowded World section, another section was scheduled – The Hungry World.
+But, due to the withdrawal of the Eastern Bloc countries' segments, that section was eventually removed and its remaining segments were incorporated into The Crowded World section.